Global Head of Sustainability Research

 CEO & Founder

-Dr. Dembo has published extensively in peer reviewed scientific publications and received many patents and awards for his research.
-In 2007, he was honored as a Distinguished Alumnus, Waterloo University, and as a Lifetime Fellow at The Fields Institute for Research in Mathematical Sciences.
+Dr. Dembo has received many patents and awards for his research and in 2007 was honored as a Lifetime Fellow at The Fields Institute for Research in Mathematical Sciences.

 Climate Bonds Initiative